 Ingest the run sequence from a FreeFormat object and replace the run sequence currently held by the driver.
-Every line in freeFormat corresponds to either a component run sequence element, or is part of a time loop defintion.
+Every line in freeFormat corresponds to either a component run sequence element, or is part of a time loop or alarm block defintion.